hchiam/learning-llm-token-counter/README.md

 Just one of the things I'm learning. <https://github.com/hchiam/learning>

-Tell the user ahead of time that there’s too many tokens in the input.
+Could be used to tell the user ahead of time that there’s too many tokens in the input.

 ## Notes